claytonkb/lib_babel/README.md

 A note on why I don't use make
 ------------------------------

-Most projects utilize a Makefile to automate their build process.
+Many projects utilize a Makefile to automate their build process.
 This has the important benefit that free software projects are easy to build across many platforms.